Skip to content

 VGGT 13.5 OOM 71.3 GB

-DAGE 65.4 5.6 12.4 GB
+Ours 65.4 5.6 12.4 GB

 Key Findings

-• Average rank of 1.6 significantly outperforms Pi3 (3.3) and VGGT (3.4).
+• An average rank of 1.6 significantly outperforms Pi3 (3.3) and VGGT (3.4).

-• Pose accuracy at 252 px matches Pi3/VGGT at 518 px.
+• Pose accuracy at 252px matches the performance of Pi3/VGGT at 518px.

 Highlights & Insights

-• Frozen HR ViT + lightweight adapter: an efficient transfer learning paradigm.
+• Frozen HR ViT + lightweight adapter: An efficient transfer learning paradigm.

-• Snap-to-grid RoPE: an elegant solution for cross-scale attention.
+• Snap-to-grid RoPE: An elegant solution for cross-scale attention.

 Limitations & Future Work